BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Bolivia, considering both weather and crowds?
+When is the absolute best time to visit Bolivia, considering everything from weather to festivals?

-For the most pleasant weather across the diverse landscapes, aim for the dry season, which runs from May to October.
-This is ideal for exploring the Salar de Uyuni without the mirages caused by water, and for trekking in the Andes.
-Just be aware that this is also peak tourist season, so book accommodations and tours, especially for the salt flats, well in advance.
+For the most pleasant weather across the board, aim for the dry season, which generally runs from May to October.
+This is ideal for exploring the Salar de Uyuni without monsoon disruptions and for trekking in the Andes.
+However, if you're keen on experiencing vibrant local festivals, the rainy season (November to April) brings events like the Oruro Carnival in February, which is an unforgettable cultural spectacle, though you'll need to be prepared for potential travel delays due to rain.

-Beyond the Salar de Uyuni, what's a lesser-known gem in Bolivia that you absolutely loved?
+Beyond the Salar de Uyuni, what's a truly unique, off-the-beaten-path experience in Bolivia?

-What's the best way to handle money and currency in Bolivia?
+How should I handle money and tipping in Bolivia?

 How many days do you need in Bolivia?